n1ceh4t/Ares-NiceHat/README.md

 It's difficult to recall all the changes I made to the original if I'm being honest.
 Many thanks to https://github.com/sweetsoftware/ for giving me something interesting and fun to focus on.

-This repo is about a dozen commits behind testing, and is hosted for archival and educative purposes.
-Feel free to reach out to me for more information.
+This repo is hosted for archival and educative purposes.